Community Interaction Program — Study/action projects

 grant_single_labels|admissibility

-- Organizations must have an established place of business in Quebec.
+- The applicant must be a non-profit non-government organization legally constituted for at least one year with an established place of business in Quebec.

-- Organizations must demonstrate they have a charter under Quebec’s Companies Act (Part III) or its equivalent.
+- The organization must have a charter under Quebec's Companies Act (Part III) or its equivalent.

 - Individuals, departments, government agencies, municipalities, educational institutions, and private companies are not eligible.